aws-samples/aws-serverless-tokenization/README.md

 ## How?

 We will use [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) to create and control the encryption keys.
 We will then create [customer managed master  key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) which will be used by [DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) client encryption library to encrypt the plain text.
 We will also use CloudFormation template to create DynamoDB Table and Lambda Layer which contains  encryption logic and dependent libraries.
 This Lambda Layer will be imported into Lambda Function which handles the request and response for our application.
 The application gets the sensitive data (for example, credit card information) from the end user, passes it to Lambda function that invokes the imported layer to exchange sensitive data with unique token.
 This token is stored in application database (DynamoDB) and the sensitive data is stored by Lambda Layer in separate database (DynamoDB) which can be managed by security team.
 When required, the encrypted data can be decrypted by providing the token stored in the application database.
+We additionally use AWS X-Ray to create tracing for the solution, which allows us to monitor and analyze the performance of our application, identify bottlenecks, and gain deeper insights into the interactions and dependencies within our distributed system.
+By integrating AWS X-Ray, we can trace requests as they travel through the various components of our application, ensuring better visibility and facilitating quicker debugging and optimization.

+Please note we use the DynamoDB Encryption Client, which has been renamed to the AWS Database Encryption SDK but is still supported by AWS.

 This repository has the following directories:
 - *src/encryption_keys* - This folder contains the CloudFormation template to create customer managed master key.